dn3umann/nct-mci/README.md

 Analysis was conducted using a combination of R and MATLAB.
 The R script is designed to be executed sequentially.
 Within the script, there are instructions on when to run portions of the MATLAB code.
 MATLAB code block are numbered 1-17, and are referenced by these block numbers in the R script.

+MATLAB packages can be found at https://github.com/singlesp/energy_landscape and https://github.com/kjamison/atlasblobs and should be added to the ```Packages``` directory.

 Please organize your project folder as follows.
 In the ```Configuration``` blocks at the top of both scripts, specify the file paths corresponding to each directory.
 These directories are referenced throughout both scripts.
-MATLAB packages can be found at https://github.com/singlesp/energy_landscape and https://github.com/kjamison/atlasblobs.

 <pre>
 <code>